MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/enterprise-enrollment-and-azure-ad-tenants.md

 - A specific set of criteria can be used to determine if a subscription should be suspended.

-- Before you provision additional billing profiles, [review the potential impacts to charges and reservations](/azure/cost-management-billing/manage/mca-section-invoice#things-to-consider-when-adding-new-billing-profiles).
+- Before you provision more billing profiles, [review the potential impact to charges and reservations](/azure/cost-management-billing/manage/mca-section-invoice#things-to-consider-when-adding-new-billing-profiles).

 - Use [Azure Cost Management](/azure/cost-management-billing/cost-management-billing-overview) reports and views, which explore and analyze your organization's costs with Azure metadata.